UKCloud/documentation/articles/openshift/oshift-how-obtain-usage-metrics.md

        worker-infra-1.5623-f84e8e      566m         31%       7946Mi          52%
        worker-tenant-s-0.5623-f84e8e   405m         22%       12229Mi         80%
        worker-tenant-s-1.5623-f84e8e   258m         14%       2451Mi          16%

+    > [!NOTE]
+    > For the `oc adm top` command to work, Hawkular metrics must be running in your cluster.
+This command can also report on images and pods.

 5. To find the detailed status of a node, enter the following command: